rss logo

 Elasticsearch

-• Edit /etc/elasticsearch/elasticsearch.yml to set the bind address to all:
+• Edit /etc/elasticsearch/elasticsearch.yml and configure the network bind address:

 network.host: 0.0.0.0